-- "Many treasurers realise that in order to enable their staff to make strategic decisions, they need to focus their staff on strategic activities.
-By outsourcing tactical treasury functions, a treasurer can better utilise their personnel by focusing them on more added-value activities and projects"
+- "Many treasurers realize that in order to enable their staff to make strategic decisions, they need to focus their staff on strategic activities.
+By outsourcing tactical treasury functions, a treasurer can better utilize their personnel by focusing them on more added-value activities and projects"

 - Carmody suggests the following as a starting point:

 - How long has your company been in business?

 - What is the response time if there’s a problem with these services?

 - Who is the single point of contact in case there are questions/issues?

 - How long are you able to provide treasury outsourcing services?

 - Carmody warns companies not to outsource too much too soon, for example.
 “It’s tempting to outsource all tactical functions upon contract signing,” he says.
 “I would suggest that treasurers consider outsourcing treasury functions in phases to ensure that all functions are being implemented and completed in an appropriate and secure manner.”